Chenghua Emperor: Death and legacy

 A Song dynasty (960–1279) painting of a mother hen and chicks, with a written eulogy at the top inscribed by the Chenghua Emperor describing his fondness for this work.

 The Chenghua Emperor died on 9 September 1487 and was buried in Mao Mausoleum.
 He was given the posthumous name Emperor Chun and the temple name Xianzong.
 He was succeeded by his eldest surviving son, Zhu Youcheng, who became known as the Hongzhi Emperor.

 In both military and civil affairs, the Emperor is highly regarded for his willingness to listen to the advice of capable politicians, such as Li Xian and Peng Shi.
 This helped to keep dissensions between regional cliques of officials at a manageable level.
 The Chenghua era was a time of significant political and cultural transition, marked by the increasing dominance of civil officials over the military, the growing influence of the southern region, and the shift of the cultural center from Jiangxi to the lower reaches of the Yangtze River.

 However, the Emperor cannot be absolved of responsibility for selling offices to the clique around Lady Wan and the eunuchs.
 Many of those appointed were his favorites.
 While the Emperor's cautious and phlegmatic nature prevented him from being completely controlled by anyone, Lady Wan and some eunuchs took advantage of his favor for personal gain.

 Nevertheless, despite the excesses of the eunuchs, his reign is considered one of the most prosperous periods in Ming history.
 The eunuchs' actions were offset by long-term benefits, the most significant being the expansion into Yao tribal territory in Guangdong and Guangxi.
 This allowed for control over the Xi River valley and its tributaries, providing opportunities for transportation and settlement.
 Additionally, military expeditions to Luzhou in 1465 successfully eliminated the threat posed by natives in Sichuan, ensuring safe passage along the Yangtze River.
 Military reforms were also implemented, strengthening the army but also increasing the influence of eunuchs, who often held high-ranking positions.
-As a result of several successful attacks, the Jurchens were weakened and posed no significant threat for the next century.
+Several successful attacks weakened the Jurchens, and they posed no significant threat for the next century.
 In 1474, the construction of the 1000 km long Great Wall in Shanxi further fortified the defense against the Mongols in the bend of the Yellow River.